Singapore Home Loan Rates 2026: Fixed 1.40%, SORA 1.07% | Nexus

 Board Rate (post lock-in) 3.50%–4.50%+ All (if not repriced) None

-The most important number in that table is the board rate.
-Every borrower who takes a 2-year fixed package and does nothing when it expires will automatically revert to their bank’s board rate — which sits between 3.50% and 4.50%+ p.a.
-On a S$700,000 loan, that reversion alone can add S$1,000–S$1,400 per month to your instalment.
-Repricing or refinancing at every lock-in expiry is not optional — it is the single highest-value action a Singapore borrower can take.
+Look at the board rate first.
+If you take a 2-year fixed package and do nothing when it expires, you revert to your bank’s board rate, which sits between 3.50% and 4.50%+ p.a.
+On a S$700,000 loan, that jump alone can add S$1,000 to S$1,400 a month to your instalment.
+So reprice or refinance every time your lock-in ends.
+It is the single most valuable thing a Singapore borrower can do with their home loan.
 Use our refinance savings calculator to see the dollar gap on your specific loan.

 Fixed rate 1.50% p.a. vs board rate 3.80–4.50% p.a. — the cost of not repricing your Singapore home loan